Skip to main content

 Reintroducing wolves to Scottish Highlands could help address climate emergency, study suggests

-• Reintroducing wolves to the Scottish Highlands could lead to an increase in native woodlands that absorb one million additional tons of carbon dioxide annually, according to a study from the University of Leeds.
+• The reintroduction of wolves to the Scottish Highlands could enable the growth of native woodlands and absorb one million tons of carbon dioxide annually, according to a study led by scientists at the University of Leeds.

 Insights by Ground AI